 Business Development Executives, General Managers, Directors, Owners, Executives in Marketing, Regulatory & Finance from the Healthcare sector, from all countries

-Over three days, more than 100 delegates from Switzerland, Europe, the US and Asia gathered in the Swiss Alps to explore and exchange on the future of partnering and to take a step out of the Box.
+Over three days, nearly 100 delegates from Switzerland, Europe, the US and Asia gathered in the Gruyère region to explore current and future innovative ways when and how to capture maximum deal value.